 - A crew that has been accompanied along and/or adjacent to the course by another boat, while a race is in progress will be penalised.

-- The Competition Committee may discipline any competitor or Official whose behavior is detrimental to the good order and conduct of the competition.
+- The Competition Committee may discipline any competitor or Official whose behaviour is detrimental to the good order and conduct of the competition.
 The Competition Committee may disqualify him/her from that competition.

 Protests, appeals and the Competition Jury (BC Rules 13.7; 32 and 33)